jtmuller5/dartantic_ai/PRD.md

   and schemaMap.
 - As a developer, I want to define tools with typed input and output, and have the LLM call these tools as needed.
-- As a developer, I want to support both OpenAI and Gemini models, and easily switch between them.
+- As a developer, I want to support multiple models (starting with OpenAI and Gemini models), and easily switch between them.

 ## Requirements
 ### Functional